1Emilis1/iPATool-EZ/README.md

 - you can by going to [Sensor tower](https://app.sensortower.com/) (search for the app you want and once you find it the ID should be in the URL)

 ## Troubleshooting
+- if you have issues with install the libraries, you can install them manually by saying `py -m pip install rich requests` on Windows, and by saying `pip3 install rich requests` on macOS & Linux
 - If you encounter issues with logging in, make sure your Apple ID credentials are correct
 - For 2FA issues, make sure you enter the verification code correctly when prompted, if the code doesn’t pop up you can get it manually through the settings